KZNB

 As of 2013, the station's audio is also heard via an FM translator K273CU on 102.5Mhz.

 As of 2024, the stations tower and transmitter have been removed; the station is operating under STA with 100 Watts from a longwire antenna on Mount Sonoma while it attempts to find a permanent transmitter site and return to full power.
+The location now (in the latest Google Earth image dated April 2026) shows considerable commercial development.